+In campaigns targeted with investigations, the evaluation of targets starts at the moment of publishing the campaign.
 When you publish a campaign, the campaign executes its associated investigation to retrieve target users for the first time.
 In the case of a continuous campaign, it additionally computes a sample of the target users from the results of the investigation.

 After publication, the set of target users is periodically re-evaluated by executing the investigation again and again (and taking a sample, if the campaign is continuous).
-The frequency of re-evaluation depends on the type of campaign:
+The frequency of re-evaluation depends on the type of campaign, but it is always relative to the time of the first evaluation: